Imperial German Navy order of battle (1914): Overseas units

 In addition to the main body of the Imperial German Navy stationed in home waters, Germany also maintained a number of overseas deployments of ships.
-The majority of these were usually of one or two cruisers operating independently, with the primary formation of German warships outside German waters being the East Asia Squadron, under the command of Vice-Admiral Maximilian von Spee, which was stationed at Tsingtao.
+The majority of these were usually of one or two cruisers operating independently, with the primary formation of German warships outside German waters being the East Asia Squadron, under the command of Vice-Admiral Maximilian von Spee, which was stationed at Tsingtao(at the time the Kiautschou Bay Leased Territory).
 The navy also provided a significant proportion of the garrison at Tsingtao, with approximately 1,200 of the 3,000 strong garrison coming from one of the marine battalions.
 The other major formation was the Mediterranean Division, commanded by Rear-Admiral Wilhelm Souchon.